W251 R-Class EGR Issues

 Reactions:eurocar504

-Absolutely.
-That's why unfortunately a lot of people try deleting it instead of fixing it.
+Of course.
+That's why, unfortunately, many people try to remove it instead of fixing it.

-Probably the problem is the cost of restoration.
+The problem is probably the cost of restoration.

-Any idea still there is a voltage on oins
+Any other ideas about whether there is voltage on the pins?

 Download attachments